Looking to install a new door frame due to damage, to increase security, to match a new door or simply to refresh your living space?

 - It is vital to carefully decide which material is best for your new door frame.
 Each material offers benefits and costs such as durability and security, so choose your frame material on this basis rather than simple aesthetics.

-- Consider any extra costs when budgeting for your new doorframe installation cost, such as removal of old materials and the finish you require.
+- Consider any extra costs when budgeting for your new doorframe installation costs, such as the removal of old materials and the finish you require.

 - While it is possible to replace the doorframe yourself this is a difficult job and you may end up damaging existing fittings.